 After 10 years of art photography he launched his book Outlandish /Room/ (2014) which got great attention in several countries.
 “Les vestiges d’Alice” (ed.
 TABOU, 2017) is Kiska’s debut novel, which he first started to work on in 2009 after having focused on short stories since 2001.
-“Les vestiges d’Alice” won the special jury mention of the best gay novel in french 2017.
+“Les vestiges d’Alice” won the Jury's Special Mention at the french Gay Novel Prize 2017.

 2018 SHAMELESS, Group Exhibition, Youngstorget, Oslo, Norway

 2017 LES SOUFFLEURS, A la tombée des Masques, Paris, France